Crocodiles and freight trains

 Lilyvale Waterhole to Macrossan park (502km 6hr)

 1. LILYVALE WATER HOLE to BELYANDO CROSSING ROADHOUSE (285km 3.30hr) Gregory Developmental Rd, Belyando – Walk to River(dry when we were there but still visually interesting, BBQ

 You know those movies where people are buried alive, and the sound just as the first load of sand gets dumped on the enclosed box.
 Now that’s the feeling you get when a sudden downpour hits your caravan in the middle of the night.
 It wasn’t Johnny that woke us in the early morning but it may as well have been.
 We headed off early.

-One small note: Aquaplaning with a caravan is not a pleasant experience, he he.
+One small note: Aquaplaning with a caravan is not a pleasant experience.
 However, as the fields came alive with movement these thoughts were quickly forgotten.
-Gorgeous long legged grey beauties everywhere.
+Gorgeous long-legged grey beauties everywhere.
 They were eating someone’s crop and not sure what it was but it must have been yummy as there were hundreds (ok maybe a slight exaggeration) and the Brolgas were certainly a more pleasing site.